 Also, prepare a list of questions that you can bring to the negotiation table with you.
 The objective of these questions will help you either validate your research or improve your understanding of the other party.
 You might ask something like, “What are some of your concerns that I have not yet addressed?”

 Step 3: Create

-Now that you have set your goals, done your research and have a better understanding of the other party, think about your alternatives.
-You know that negotiation is an interactive process which can take many turns.
+Now that you have set your goals, do your research, and have a better understanding of the other party, think about your alternatives.
+You know that negotiation is an interactive process that can take many turns.

 2. Emotional Intelligence

 Emotional intelligence is an exceedingly important skill to have in just about every aspect of your life and, as a negotiation skill, there is no exception.

 Negotiation is not solely a win-lose scenario.
 The majority of negotiations in both your professional and personal lives include negotiating with someone you will continue to work with and have a relationship with on an ongoing basis.
 Because of this, you need to make sure that you are building the relationship throughout the negotiation process.
 Specifically, keep in mind: